You should be using Value Objects 💊

 fun notifyClient(recipient: Email)

-The parameter of the first signature uses a variation of the Hungarian notation, which is a bad pattern in a modern language.
-The second signature focuses on the parameter meaning — its type is not needed.
+The parameter of the first signature reminds me of the Hungarian notation, which is a bad pattern in a modern language.
+The second signature focuses on the parameter meaning — therefore its type is superfluous in the name.

 They make the domain explicit, e.g. by using